Posted by Minuca Elena | November 20, 2018

 While there is no cookie cutter route to increasing conversions, having a clear understanding of your users and using that to determine layout/content goes a long way to getting them from A-Z successfully.

-In addition to photos, the copy should also be as if it is written by locales.
-It might sound obvious but frankly, most of my content writers are not coming from the same country as my target audience.
-This additional scope of work to localize the copy once you receive from the freelance content writers is very crucial to better conversions.
+In addition to photos, the content should also be as localised as possible.
+It might sound obvious but most of my content writers are not from the same country as my target audience.
+This additional scope of work to localise the content which you receive from the freelance content writers is very crucial for better conversions.

 Daniel Christensen – Morningdove

 The most basic way to increase your homepage conversions is by continually testing.
 This will show you what types of people are coming to your site and where they are clicking.